jdidion/atropos/README.md

 See the [Documentation](https://atropos.readthedocs.org/) for more complete usage information.

-## Publication
+## Publications

-A [preprint](https://peerj.com/preprints/2452/) is available and the submitted paper is currently under review.
+Atropos is [published](https://peerj.com/articles/3720/) in PeerJ.

+Please cite as:

+> Didion JP, Martin M, Collins FS.
+(2017) Atropos: specific, sensitive, and speedy trimming of sequencing reads.
+PeerJ 5:e3720 https://doi.org/10.7717/peerj.3720

 The results in the paper can be fully reproduced using the workflow defined in the [paper](paper/README.md) directory.

+The citation for the original Cutadapt paper is:

+> Marcel Martin.
+"Cutadapt removes adapter sequences from high-throughput sequencing reads."
+EMBnet.Journal, 17(1):10-12, May 2011. http://dx.doi.org/10.14806/ej.17.1.200

 ## Links